bitifet/pasar/README.md

     // To mount your api at your router root:
     Router.use(someOtherAPI);

-    // To access API functions as library: someApi.fn.someFunction.get({foo: "bar"})
+    // To access Services as library:
+    someApi.fn.someFunction.get({foo: "bar"})
         .then(function(data){console.log(data);})
         .catch(throw)